Book Cover Photo Taken

 MAY 23, 1970 STUDENT ACTIVISTS STOPPED NERVE GAS TRAIN

-In 1969 the U.S. military began planning to move sarin-like military nerve gas stored in Okinawa, Japan, transporting the shipments a dangerous 380 miles, from Seattle, Wash., through Portland, Ore., and on to the Umatilla Army Depot in Eastern Oregon.
-A train derailment and resulting fire could have caused many thousands of deaths and injuries in populated areas.
-On May 23, 1970 the shipment was canceled by the Nixon Administration, 11 days after 4,000 students and faculty members protested a violent police attack by 150 Portland policemen at the campus of Portland State University the day before on May 11, 1970, sending 31 students to the hospital with injuries.
-It was at that protest in front of Portland City Hall that PSU activists announced they had joined with Seattle protesters in organizing thousands in the Pacific Northwest to sit on the track to block the nerve gas train the entire distance between their two cities.
-The planned shipment had been part of a program, named "Operation Red Hat," to better secure chemical weapons in the possession of the armed forces.
-Although Oregon Governor Tom McCall initially approved the shipment, he reversed his decision the next day, when his adviser Ron Schmidt showed him research indicating that the amount of nerve gas that would be shipped was sufficient to kill double the world's current population.
+In 1969, the U.S. military began planning to move sarin-like military nerve gas stored in Okinawa, Japan, transporting the shipments a dangerous 380 miles from Seattle, Wash., through Portland, Ore., and on to the Umatilla Army Depot in Eastern Oregon.
+A train derailment and resulting fire could have caused thousands of deaths and injuries in populated areas.
+On May 23, 1970, the shipment was canceled by the Nixon Administration, just 11 days after 4,000 students and faculty members protested a violent police attack by 150 Portland policemen at the campus of Portland State University on May 11, 1970, sending 31 students to the hospital with injuries.
+It was at this protest in front of Portland City Hall that PSU activists announced their commitment to joining Seattle protesters in organizing thousands in the Pacific Northwest to sit on the track and block the nerve gas train for its entire route between the two cities.
+This planned shipment was part of a program named "Operation Red Hat," aimed at better securing chemical weapons held by the armed forces.
+Although Oregon Governor Tom McCall initially approved the shipment, he quickly reversed his decision when his adviser Ron Schmidt presented research indicating that the amount of nerve gas planned for shipment could kill double the world’s current population.
 McCall gathered 62,000 signatures on a petition opposing the plan and personally delivered it to the White House.
-Additionally, a lawsuit was filed in the U.S. District Court in Portland asking for an injunction against the planned shipment.
-In late March 1970, the group People Against Nerve Gas (P.A.N.G.) formed to support the lawsuit, with Portland State University chemistry professor Gordon L. Kilgour as its chair.
+Additionally, a lawsuit was filed in the U.S. District Court in Portland seeking an injunction against the planned shipment.
+In late March 1970, the group People Against Nerve Gas (P.A.N.G.) was formed to support the lawsuit, with Portland State University chemistry professor Gordon L. Kilgour serving as its chair.

-The Nixon administration ignored these and other actions and statements protesting the planned shipment throughout March and April 1970.
-Finally, U.S. Senator for Washington Henry "Scoop" Jackson, fearing that the issue would affect his popularity, persuaded Nixon to cancel the shipment in late May.
+Despite these antiwar actions and statements protesting the planned shipment throughout March and April 1970, the Nixon administration initially ignored them.
+Ultimately, U.S. Senator for Washington, Henry "Scoop" Jackson, fearing the issue might affect his popularity, persuaded Nixon to cancel the shipment in late May.
 After considering a site in Alaska, the military ultimately chose to ship the nerve gas to Johnston Atoll, southwest of Oahu.

-In the end, however, it was a victory for grass roots organizing, which had been active in stopping the nerve gas train for many months in order to force its Oregon and Washington State politicians to finally support their cause and ultimately win the nerve gas train battle!
+In the end, however, it was a victory for grassroots organizing, which had been active in stopping the nerve gas train for many months to compel politicians in Oregon and Washington State to finally support their cause and ultimately win the nerve gas train battle!

 Files coming soon.